Wandalen/willbe/doc/version2.eng/concept/WillFileExported.md

     - `exported.[build]` - reflector by which the export was created;
     - `exportedFiles. [build]` - reflector with a list of files that were exported;
   - the  `step`,`build`, `submodule` sections are copied unchanged;
   - section `exported`.
 It is the section generated during the export.
-It contains the information about the module export as well as the link to the generated resources and the original `will-file`.
+It contains the information about the module export.
+It also has the link to the generated resources and the original `will-file`.